IndiePass/indiepass-android/README.md

   - add multiple images, videos, audio, tags, toggle syndication targets
   - share location on note, article, event, checkin, geocache and venue
   - send image to media endpoint
+  - apply filters, add text and emojis on images
   - Toggle post-status (published vs draft)
   - Save as local draft to finish later.
 This also includes coordinates, so you can finish later even when you are on a different location